Facts

 Can’t I leave dog poop on the grass as a fertilizer?

-No, the law requires pet owners to PUP at all times.
-Pet waste can turn grass yellow or kill it.
-Besides, the chances of the waste decomposing and being absorbed by your lawn or other plants before the rain water washes it into the nearest stream or reservoir are slim.
+No, pet waste can turn grass yellow or kill it.
+Besides, the chances of the waste decomposing and being absorbed by your lawn or other plants before the rainwater washes it into the nearest stream or reservoir are slim.

 Is bagging dog waste any better for the environment?